The Wayans Bros.

 The Wayans Bros. is an American sitcom television series that aired on The WB from January 11, 1995, to May 20, 1999.
-The series starred real life brothers Shawn and Marlon Wayans.
-The series also starred John Witherspoon and Anna Maria Horsford (season 2 onward).
+The series starred real life brothers Shawn and Marlon Wayans, comedian John Witherspoon, and Anna Maria Horsford (season 2 onward).

 Premise

-Shawn and Marlon Williams (Shawn Wayans and Marlon Wayans) are brothers who live in an apartment on 117th street in Harlem.
+Shawn and Marlon Williams (Shawn Wayans and Marlon Wayans) are brothers who live in an apartment on 117th Street in Harlem.
 Shawn owns a local newsstand, where he and his brother Marlon work on a daily basis.

-In the show's second season (in 1995), the newsstand and Pops' Joint, the restaurant owned by their father, John "Pops" Williams (John Witherspoon) were moved downtown into the fictional Neidermeyer Building, in Rockefeller Center, where Dee Baxter (Anna Maria Horsford (onwards from Season 2) works as a security guard.
+Their father, John "Pops" Williams (John Witherspoon), owns a diner called Pops' Joint, where Marlon once worked (during season 1).
+Formerly located in Harlem, the restaurant was later moved downtown into the fictional Neidermeyer Building, in Rockefeller Center, where Shawn's newsstand is located and Dee Baxter (Anna Maria Horsford (onwards from Season 2)) works as a security guard.

-Season 2 transitions

-Many transitions were made in season 2: